 Perform a cybersecurity risk assessment to identify the threats your organization faces, how likely they are to occur, and what kind of damage they can cause.
-The risk assessment results will determine your organization’s readiness to respond to security events and uncover vulnerabilities in your infrastructure to common attacks like phishing, malware, brute-force attacks, and ransomware.
+The risk assessment results will determine your organization’s readiness to respond to security events and uncover your infrastructure’s vulnerabilities to common attacks like phishing, malware, brute-force attacks, and ransomware.

 2. Create an Incident Response (IR) Plan

 An incident response (IR) plan is a documented set of tools and instructions put together to help your team quickly identify, deal with, and recover from cybersecurity threats.
-For instance, if a security breach occurs, an effective IR plan ensures that you have the right people, processes, and technologies to resolve the issue and minimize damage.
-An IR plan is especially useful in protecting against data breaches, ransomware, Denial of Service attacks, malware, and other attacks designed to compromise a system's operation.
+For instance, if a security breach occurs, an effective IR plan ensures you have the right people, processes, and technologies to resolve the issue and minimize damage.
+An IR plan is especially useful in protecting against data breaches, ransomware, denial-of-service attacks, malware, and other attacks designed to compromise a system's operation.

-- Identify the Critical Systems: Identify the systems that are most critical to your business operations.
+- Identify the critical systems — Identify the most critical systems to your business operations.

-- Define Roles and Responsibilities for Incident Response (IR) Team: Define specific roles for all IR team members around your incident response plan activities.
+- Define roles and responsibilities for the incident response (IR) team — Define specific roles for all IR team members around your incident response plan activities.

-- Test, Review, and Improve: Regularly test your incident response plan, and refine your plan based on the results.
+- Test, review, and improve — Regularly test your incident response plan and refine it based on the results.

 3. Train Your Team

-A recent study has shown that human error is responsible for 85 percent of data breaches that have occurred.
+A study by Tessian has shown that human error is responsible for 85% of data breaches that have occurred.
 The best way to reduce the likelihood of your team becoming a security risk is to train them regularly.
-This training should include not just your cybersecurity or IT staff but all members of your team, as any one of them can become a weak point in your operations.
-You can mitigate security threats from social engineering attacks such as phishing and scam emails when properly trained.
+This training should include not just your cybersecurity or IT staff but all team members, as any of them can become a weak point in your operations.
+You can mitigate security threats from social engineering attacks, such as phishing and scam emails, when properly trained.

 4. Monitor and Protect Your Network Traffic

-How to Mitigate Security Risk: Ensure your network includes a firewall configured only to allow traffic needed for your operations.
-Allow only administrators to have access to this firewall and be sure to enable logging of all network and administrative activity on it.
-Also, use a virtual private network (VPN) to encrypt connections between remote locations.
+How to mitigate security risk: Ensure your network includes a firewall configured only to allow traffic needed for your operations.
+Allow only administrators to have access to this firewall, and be sure to enable logging of all network and administrative activity on it.
+Pair your firewall with a VPN to encrypt connections between remote locations.